ywkawai/FE-Project_web/scale-dg/index.md

 ## Example of numerical experiments

-Simulation results of standard test cases such as baroclinic wave and Held Suarez experiments are shown in [Gallery page]({{ '/gallery/' | relative_url }}).
+Simulation results of standard test cases such as baroclinic wave and Held-Suarez experiments are shown in [Gallery page]({{ '/gallery/' | relative_url }}).